Juvenile delinquency

-Juvenile detention centers, Juvenile courts and electronic monitoring are common structures of the juvenile legal system.
-Juvenile courts are in place to address offenses for minors as civil rather than criminal cases in most instances.
+Juvenile detention centers, juvenile courts, and electronic monitoring are common structures of the juvenile legal system.
+Juvenile courts are in place to address offenses as civil rather than criminal cases in most instances.
 The frequency of use and structure of these courts in the United States varies by state.
-Depending on the type and severity of the offense committed, it is possible for people under 18 to be charged and treated as adults.
+Depending on the type and severity of the offense committed, individuals under 18 to be charged and treated as adults.

 Overview

 Juvenile delinquency, or offending, is often separated into three categories: